 From 2009-2011, Linda served as senior criminal counsel at the Senate Judiciary Committee for five-term incumbent U.S. Senator Arlen Specter, who had served as both Chairman and Ranking Member of the Committee.
 She served on the Judiciary Committee staff during the Supreme Court confirmation hearings of Justices Sotomayor and Kagan.
 After that, Linda was the Executive Deputy General Counsel for Criminal Justice at the Pennsylvania Governor’s Office of General Counsel and in that position was the most senior attorney handling criminal related issues for all the Commonwealth agencies.

-She currently teaches a course on the Law of Investigations at the University of Pennsylvania Law School and Temple University Law School.
-Linda is a frequent speaker at conferences, and is often quoted in both print and broadcast news.
+She currently teaches a course she designed called “The Law of Investigations” at the University of Pennsylvania Law School and Temple University Law School.
+Linda is a frequent speaker at conferences, and often is quoted in print media and appears on broadcast news programs.